DoctorMcKay/raw.js/README.md

 raw.js is an API wrapper for reddit.com written in Node.js.
 It supports OAuth2 authentication as a web app, an installed app, or as a single-user script.
 Unauthenticated requests are also supported.

+raw.js is currently in beta.
+Some features are missing.
+If you encounter any bugs, please [report them](https://bitbucket.org/Doctor_McKay/raw.js/issues/new).

 # Installation

-While in development, raw.js may be installed using the following command:
+raw.js may be installed using the following command:

 ```text
 npm install raw.js